Budibase/website/content/blog/updates/pricing-v3.md

 Your pricing has changed, and limits have increased.

 - The Premium plan will remain and is now available to self-hosted users.
+It will be priced as follows:
   - $50 per creator and $5 per app user (paying annually)
   - $60 per creator and $6 per app user (paying monthly)
 - If you pay monthly, you can upgrade or remain on your current plan.
 On the 1st of April 2024, if you are still on the legacy Premium plan, we will move you to the new Premium Plan.
 If you pay annually, you will be transferred to the new Premium plan when your contract ends.